Wildix/Alert-call/README.md

 ##Usage

 Open index.html with a browser or alternatively load the content on a web server.
-Configure the needed parameters and enter a valid user in the settings.
+Configure the needed parameters and enter a valid user phone number (login) and password in the settings.

 Dial 222 and enter 123 or 456, monitor the Alert progress via the Web Interface